Skip to Content

 Cape Breton Island

-• Dramatic coastal views, highland scenery and Bras d’Or Lake
+• Dramatic coastal views, highland scenery and our inland sea, the Bras d’Or Lake

-• Variety of hiking trails, world-class golf, Gaelic culture and lively Celtic music scene
+• Variety of hiking trails, beaches, world-class golf, and Gaelic, Acadian and Mi’kmaw culture and events

 Visit Cape Breton Island